danielmarkavis/minecraft-server/README.md

 # minecraft-server
 A Minecraft server with:
 - McMyAdmin
-- Spigot
-- Ability to specify Minecraft version
+- Spigot with ability to specify the Minecraft version
 - Fully configurable using environment variables
-- Volume to access configuration files later on
+- Volume to access all the configuration files later on

-## NOT DONE YET - CHECK **Todos.md** FOR DETAILS

 # Disclaimer
 By using this Docker image you implicitly agree to the McMyAdmin's EULA.